DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/js_clients/js_with_backend.md

 In the IdentityServer project locate the client configuration in *src/IdentityServer/Config.cs*.
 Add a new *Client* to the list for your new JavaScript application.
 Because this client uses the BFF pattern, the configuration will be very similar to the Web client.
+In addition requesting the offline_access scope should be allowed for this client.
 It should have the configuration listed below:

 ```cs